 Visiting a new place of worship for the first time can be exciting (and intimidating).
 Here are some friendly notes to help you find your way through a service with us.

 Our Sunday Worship Services begin at 11:00 am at our Shaker Heights location (21600 Shaker Boulevard).
 We have plenty of parking behind the building, including covered spaces under our solar array.

 You’ll enter via the back of the building – the East Entrance has stairs, while the West Entrance has a ramp.
 We have an elevator that makes all the floors of our split-level building accessible.

 In our sanctuary, you’ll find pews, a pulpit, hymnals and other items you’d expect in a church.
 We also have a space for you to share your joys and sorrows with our community.

-To open our services we generally have a welcome, a call to worship and a chalice lighting.
-The chalice lighting is an important part of our opening ritual, and most Unitarian and Universalist churches around the world begin services in this way.
-It is one way that can connect with our siblings.
+A typical worship service lasts about an hour.
+After a warm welcome and some announcements, we light our chalice.
+The chalice lighting is an important part of our opening ritual, and most Unitarian Universalist (UU) services begin this way.
+It is one way that we connect with our fellow UUs.

-Generally, after the chalice lighting we sing a hymn together.
-Though like other churches, we have a book of hymns, you may find some of the theology expressed in our words to be different from the ones sung in other churches.
+Throughout the service, we’ll sing hymns.
+Many of our songs may be familiar, but you may find some of the theology expressed in our words to be different from those sung in other churches.

-Following these elements, we offer up what we call a Reading from the Global Scripture.
-This is a reading from the wisdom of the world.
-Past Global Scripture reads have come from the Torah, the New Testament, the Dharma of the Wonderful Lotus Sutra, from iconic, or comic books, television, the New York Times, and poets like Langston Hughes, Maya Angelou and Emily Dickinson.
+We also hear from the Global Scripture — a reading from the wisdom of the world.
+Past Global Scripture reads have come from the Torah, Bible and Quran; world literature; comic books; television, current events; and poets like Langston Hughes, Maya Angelou, Mary Oliver and Emily Dickinson.